Table of Contents

 The Importance of Magnesium and Cortisol

-One of the reasons we describe our tests as "premium" is the inclusion of Magnesium and Cortisol in every thyroid tier.
-We believe you cannot look at the thyroid in isolation.
-For more on why we include these markers as standard, read our article on thyroid tests with cortisol and magnesium.
+We include Magnesium and Cortisol in every thyroid tier because the thyroid does not work in isolation.
+For more, read our article on thyroid tests with cortisol and magnesium.

 Moving Forward with Your Results

-If you are already taking thyroid medication, such as Levothyroxine, it is vital that you do not adjust your dose based on private test results alone.
-Always work with your GP or endocrinologist to manage your treatment plan.
-They will consider your blood markers alongside your physical symptoms and medical history.
+If you are already taking medication like Levothyroxine, do not adjust your dose based on private results alone.
+Work with your GP or endocrinologist to manage your treatment plan based on markers, symptoms, and medical history.

 Common Symptoms That Warrant Investigation

-• Weight Changes: Difficulty losing weight despite diet and exercise (hypothyroidism) or unexpected weight loss (hyperthyroidism).
+- Weight Changes: Difficulty losing weight or unexpected loss.

-• Hair and Skin: Thinning hair, loss of the outer third of the eyebrow, or very dry, itchy skin.
+- Hair and Skin: Thinning hair, loss of the outer third of the eyebrow, or dry skin.

 Practical Tips for Your Blood Test

-3. Plan Your Postal Day: Aim to take your sample on a Monday, Tuesday, or Wednesday morning.
-This ensures the lab receives it before the weekend, preventing any unnecessary delays.
+- Plan Your Postal Day: Aim to take your sample on a Monday, Tuesday, or Wednesday morning.

-4. Use the 9am Window: Set an alarm and try to take your sample as close to 9am as possible for maximum consistency.
+- Use the 9am Window: Take your sample as close to 9am as possible for consistency.

 Conclusion

-The wait for results is usually between 2 and 5 working days once the lab receives your sample.
-By following the Blue Horizon Method—starting with your GP, tracking your symptoms, and then choosing the appropriate testing tier—you can ensure that when those results do arrive, they provide a meaningful and productive path forward.
+The wait for thyroid antibody results is usually between 2 and 5 working days once the lab receives your sample.
+By following the Blue Horizon Method—consulting your GP, tracking symptoms, and choosing the right tier—you ensure those results provide a meaningful path forward.

-Whether you choose our Silver Thyroid Test for a targeted look at antibodies or our Platinum Profile for a deep dive into your metabolic health, we are here to support you with trustworthy, doctor-led insights.
-You can view current pricing on our thyroid testing page and choose the kit that best fits your current health goals.
-Remember, the goal is not just a number on a page, but a clearer understanding of your body so you can make the best decisions for your long-term health.
+Whether you choose the Silver Thyroid Test for a targeted look or the Platinum Profile for a deep dive, we provide trustworthy, doctor-led insights.
+View current pricing on our thyroid testing page and choose the kit that best fits your health goals.

 FAQ